 In March 2022 the Department for Business, Energy & Industrial Strategy (BEIS) and its partners (Sciencewise and UKRI) commissioned the National Centre for Social Research (NatCen) and its partner, Eunomia, to deliver a public dialogue to explore the UK public’s views on the role of biomass in achieving net zero.
 The evidence gathered through this dialogue and presented in the accompanying report, informed the development and implementation of the UK Government’s Biomass Strategy and associated policy development, as well as plans for future engagement.

-NatCen Social Research (NatCen) will deliver the public dialogue in partnership with Eunomia.
-Around 100 participants from across the UK will be involved in a number of online workshops for the project, as well as a range of stakeholders that will take part in interviews and workshops.
-These stakeholders will help to inform the development of the online workshops.
+A total of 100 participants from across the UK were be involved in a number of online workshops for the project, 31 came from ‘affected communities’, broadly defined in the recruitment questionnaire to include anyone affected by biomass sourcing, or bio-based products/bioenergy production, in their local area.
+A range of stakeholders also took part in interviews and workshops which helped to inform the development of the online workshops.

 The dialogue was commissioned in April 2022 with the sessions taking place online across June and July 2022.
 The dialogue had the following objectives:

 - To engage a diverse group of participants, broadly refective of the UK public, in topic areas relating to the development of the Biomass Strategy.